zahahah/tunnelview/README.md

 - **Always-on SSH forwarding** – `TunnelService` + `TunnelManager` keep a local port open (default `8090`) and reconnect with smart backoff, IPv4 forcing, host-key pinning, and stateful notifications.
 - **Dynamic endpoints** – The app listens to `ntfy.sh` topics over SSE/WebSockets (`NtfySseService`) and periodically syncs a fallback host:port from HTTP or private Git (`EndpointSyncWorker` + `GitEndpointFetcher`), so technicians can rotate tunnels remotely.
-- **Resilient browsing experience** – `MainCoordinator` toggles between direct LAN access and the tunnel, caches full HTML snapshots for offline mode, keeps uploads/downloads working, and exposes quick troubleshooting actions.
+- **Resilient browsing experience** – `MainCoordinator` toggles between direct connection, HTTP endpoints, and the tunnel, surfaces the active target in the toolbar/snackbar, probes HTTP paths every 10 s while on SSH so it can promote faster routes automatically, caches full HTML snapshots for offline mode, keeps uploads/downloads working, and exposes quick troubleshooting actions.
 - **Material 3 settings & diagnostics** – Compose screens (`SettingsScreen`, `ConnectionDiagnosticsActivity`) expose every knob: ntfy topics, SSH keys/passwords, host fingerprints, force IPv4, localized UI (English/PT-BR), and real-time connection logs.
 - **Embedded white‑label builder** – `TemplateAppBuilder` repackages a base APK, swaps icons/manifest ids/default secrets, and signs the result (either with an auto-generated key or a custom PEM pair) so each branch can get its own branded tunnel app directly from Settings.